-What are the expenses I will have to pay when I own my unit?
+What are the expenses I will pay as a unit owner?

-This is a question that many buyers do not consider carefully enough when purchasing a condominium.
+This is a question that many buyers do not consider carefully enough before purchasing a condominium.
 The financial obligations you will have to meet typically include:

-- Mortgage payments; - Property taxes; - Monthly common expenses, including an amount for the reserve fund; - Utilities and cable if not included in the common expenses; and - Depending on how the project is designed, you may also have to pay a heat pump or HVAC rental.
+- Mortgage payments. - Property taxes. - Monthly common expenses, including an allocation to the reserve fund. - Special assessments, which are common expenses sometimes required for unanticipated costs for which the corporation has not budgeted.

-Every Agreement of Purchase and Sale is different, so you must read it carefully.
+- Utilities and cable, if not included in the common expenses; and, - A heat pump or HVAC rental may also be an additional expense.

-You should also consider what the monthly operating costs are going to be?
-Does the estimate of common expenses seem reasonable?
-Bear in mind that you are responsible for your share of the common operating and reserve fund expenses of the condominium.
-You and the other owners will have to increase your monthly common expenses to keep up with rising costs.
-Like everything else condominium common expenses will tend to increase.
+You are responsible for your share of the condominium's common operating and reserve fund expenses.
+If you are a purchaser of a unit in a newly constructed building, you may find that your common expenses increase significantly in the second and third years after registration.
+You will also find that your monthly common expenses will increase to keep up with rising costs.
+Like everything else in the condominium, common expenses will increase.

-How are common expenses determined?
+How are the common expenses determined?

 The developer is responsible for allocating the percentage of common expenses payable by each unit.
-Usually, the developer bases the allocation on the size of the unit; the larger the unit the greater the amount for which it is responsible.
+Usually, the developer bases the allocation on the size of the unit; the larger the unit, the greater the amount for which it is responsible.
 However, a developer does not need to do it this way and some do not.